DavidM-Fox/avapi/README.md

 **Pricing Data - Current Exchange Rate**

-The ```avapi::ExchangeRate``` object is a class containing the stock of interest's current exchange rate for a specified market.
-It is constructed with a "from" and "to" symbol, a UNIX timestamp, and a data vector ordered: ```[Exchange Rate, Bid Price, Ask Price]```
+The ```avapi::ExchangeRate``` object is a class containing the cryptocurrency's current exchange rate for a specified market.

 ```C++